ruudra03/project-scacchi/README.md

 Currently the version available on the source control doesn't contain the 'dist' folder with assests and main JS server file.

+    NOTE: Run "npm i" to initialise node_modules if you are running the server fkr the first time.

 To start the server on local machine run script:
     npm run dev